frappe/erpnext/erpnext/docs/user/manual/en/accounts/advance-payment-entry.md

 Since the customer has given $5000 as cash advance,it will be recorded as a credit entry against the customer.
-To balance it with the debit entry [Double accounting Entry] enter $5000 as debit against the company's cash account.
+To balance it with the debit entry [Double accounting Entry] enter $5000 as debit against the organization's cash account.
 In the row "Is Advance" click 'Yes'.

 #### Figure 1 : Journal Entry -Advance Entry